 You wash, wax, and vacuum your car to keep it looking sharp.
 But have you ever considered cleaning things under the hood?
-By cleaning your vehicle’s battery terminals, you can actually help the car battery perform stronger, longer!
+By cleaning your battery terminals, you can actually help the car battery perform stronger, longer!
 We’ll show you how to clean the terminals and help prevent car battery corrosion in only FIVE steps – with materials you probably already have at home!

 The recipe is simple.
 Mix one tablespoon of baking soda into one cup of water, and stir it together until it's thoroughly mixed.

 Make sure your engine is off.
-Pop open your hood and undo the negative and then positive cable attached to your battery.
-(Turn to your owner's manual for help on this part.)
+Pop open your hood and remove the negative battery cable first.
+Then the positive cable attached to your battery.
+Some batteries may be in the trunk or under a seat.
+(Turn to your owner's manual for more information.)
 Then, assess your battery.
 Buildup, battery corrosion, and grime on the terminals can greatly impact your engine and battery performance.
 If you notice that the battery case is leaking, swollen, or bloated, skip the cleaning and head straight to your nearest Firestone Complete Auto Care for a new battery.
 Yours is on its way out!

 After you’ve removed all of the corrosion and dirt from the terminals, give the battery a quick rinse.
 Fill up a spray bottle with a bit of water and spray down the terminals.
 If you don’t have a spray bottle, you can also wipe everything down with a damp rag.
 Then, use another rag to dry the terminals completely.

 STEP 5: RUB PETROLEUM JELLY ONTO THE TERMINALS AND REATTACH THE CABLES.